astravant/digitalgarden/_notes/daily-notes.md

 Nine in ten managers rate themselves as superior to their average peer.
 Nine in ten college professors rated themselves as superior to their average colleague.
 And six in ten high school seniors rate their "ability to get along with others" as in the top 10 percent.
 Most drivers–even most drivers who have been hospitalized after accidents–believe themselves more skilled than the average driver.
 "The one thing that unites all human beings, regardless of age, gender, religion, economic status or ethnic background," observes Dave Barry, "is that deep down inside, we all believe that we are above average drivers."
 Excess humility is an uncommon flaw.

-When you have the beginnings of an idea about something, the worst thing to do is to consult "the literature" before you get started to work on it.
-You are sure to assimilate your potentially original idea to something that is already out there.
+==When you have the beginnings of an idea about something, the worst thing to do is to consult "the literature" before you get started to work on it.
+You are sure to assimilate your potentially original idea to something that is already out there.==

 ## June 1, 2021